 The internet is home to thousands of websites designed specifically for individuals looking to buy a home.
 However, listing your home directly to popular real estate sites like Zillow, Trulia, and Realtor.com isn’t nearly as easy as you think.
 There are several considerations to take before you list.

 If you are listing your home soon, keep reading to find out how you can get your home listed on one of these real estate listing sites.

 The most common way most sellers get their homes listed on Zillow, Trulia, and Realtor.com is by first listing it through their local MLS or multiple listing service.
 One single listing on the MLS and your home will be automatically syndicated to these top real estate listing sites, as well as the many others out there.

-To list your home on the MLS, you will need the help of a listing agent.
-A listing agent will be familiar with the market you are selling in and will help you reach a listing price that will bring you the most profit.
+To list your home on the MLS, you will need the help of a listing agent, or a flat fee, low commission broker.
+A broker or a listing agent will be familiar with the market you are selling in and will help you reach a listing price that will bring you the most profit.
 A listing agent also allows you to better understand the local market and the regulations, customs, and marketing trends.

-While listing through an agent is the most surefire way to get your home listed on sites like Zillow, Trulia, and Realtor.com, it does come with a cost.
-If working with an agent, expect to hand 5-6% of your sales price to your listing agent.
+While listing through an agent or broker is the most surefire way to get your home listed on sites like Zillow, Trulia, and Realtor.com, the cost of selling a home with an agent can be pricey.
+If you hire a typical agent from a national brokerage, expect to pay 5-6% of your sales price to your listing agent.

 List Through Online as FSBO